Article 2A.

 § 150B-21.7.
 Effect of transfer of duties or termination of agency on rules.

 (a) When a law that authorizes an agency to adopt a rule is repealed and another law gives the same or another agency substantially the same authority to adopt a rule, the rule remains in effect until the agency with authority over the rule amends or repeals the rule.
 When a law that authorizes an agency to adopt a rule is repealed and another law does not give the same or another agency substantially the same authority to adopt a rule, a rule adopted under the repealed law is repealed as of the date the law is repealed.
-The agency that adopted the rule shall notify the Codifier of Rules that the rule is repealed pursuant to this subsection.
+The agency that adopted the rule shall notify the Codifier of Rules that the rule is repealed pursuant to this subsection within 30 days.

 (b) When an executive order abolishes part or all of an agency and transfers a function of that agency to another agency, a rule concerning the transferred function remains in effect until the agency to which the function is transferred amends or repeals the rule.
 When an executive order abolishes part or all of an agency and does not transfer a function of that agency to another agency, a rule concerning a function abolished by the executive order is repealed as of the effective date of the executive order.
-The agency that adopted the rule shall notify the Codifier of Rules that the rule is repealed pursuant to this subsection.
+The agency that adopted the rule shall notify the Codifier of Rules that the rule is repealed pursuant to this subsection within 30 days.

 (c) When notified of a rule repealed under this section, the Codifier of Rules must enter the repeal of the rule in the North Carolina Administrative Code.
+If the Codifier of Rules does not receive timely notice from the agency under this section, the Codifier shall remove the rule from the North Carolina Administrative Code after notifying the agency.
 (1973, c.
 1331, s.
 1; 1985, c.
 746, s.
 1; 1991, c.
 418, s.
-1; 2013‑143, s.
-2.)
+1; 2013-143, s.
+2; 2023-137, s.
+41.)

 Part 3.
 Review by Commission.